Bujo key ideas for rapid logging

 Have you created your own bujo key?
 Did it help you use your bujo better and faster?
 Be sure to let us know in the comments below.

-What’s your favorite bujo key ideas?
+What are your favorite bujo key ideas?

 Learn More About How To Use A Bullet Journal Here